rvmagrini/tdd-java/README.md

 # Basic Testing Tutorial for Java
-## Unit Testing, Integration Testing, JUnit5 Framework, Assertions and Mocking with Java Mockito
+## Unit Testing, Integration Testing, JUnit5 Framework
+## Assertions with AssertJ and Mocking with Java Mockito

 ## Process: